Vegan Eggplant Involtini with Almond Ricotta Cheese is a Delicious Plant-Based and Gluten-Free version of the Italian Classic.

 A great, comforting dish, perfect for late summer and early autumn when eggplants are in season!

-And if you don’t have eggplants, you can use zucchini as well!
+And if you don’t have eggplants, you can use zucchini as well, check the recipe here!

 - 1 cup blanched almonds